 - Describe a problem you’ve solved or would like to solve.
 It can be any challenge, query, or dilemma that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution (slighty revised from The Common Application prompt).

 - Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 - Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

 - Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-We’ve collected several essays from the Class of 2021 to serve as examples that will help you as you share your unique stories.
+We’ve collected several essays from previous classes to serve as examples that will help you as you share your unique stories.
 We’ve also asked these students to share their advice with you as your prepare your essays.

 Demi Chu ’20, Taipei, Taiwan